 5. Stop Using Actives Without Knowing Their Pros & Cons For Your Skin Type

 There are numerous skincare actives that trend over the internet every now and then, and we’re always tempted to experiment with each one of them.
 Skin types vary and, hence, using every active that is easily available is strictly discouraged without consulting a dermatologist.
 Before settling on an active ingredient, it is important to understand your specific skin concerns and needs.
 If you are unsure about your skin type and needs, you should conduct a test to find out or consult experts.
 Retinol and vitamin C, for example, are well-known as powerful brightening and anti-ageing ingredients, but that does not imply that they can be layered one after the other at the same time.

 1. Keep Your Daily Skincare Minimal

-Adapting a minimalism skincare approach does not imply giving up your favourite products forever.
-A well thought out skincare routine that does not overload on skincare products concentrates on what’s best and ideal for your skin’s needs.
+Adapting a minimalist skincare approach does not imply giving up your favourite products forever.
+A well-thought-out skincare routine that does not overload on skincare products concentrates on what’s best and ideal for your skin’s needs.
 The result?
 You’ll save time, money, and needless trial and error by simplifying your skincare routine to include only cleanser, toner, serum, cream, and SPF.
 In addition, it’s better for the environment. product, packaging, and waste reduction.

 2. Build On Your Skin Barrier